alphamikle/nanc_docs/docs/mobile_app_configuring.md

 # Mobile app configuring

-All you need to start using the Nanc Backend Driven UI in your application is to import the `nanc_renderer` package from the Nanc mono repository, and use one of the two widgets it exports:
+All you need to start using the Nanc Server driven UI in your application is to import the `nanc_renderer` package from the Nanc mono repository, and use one of the two widgets it exports:
 - `XmlWidgetStack`
 - `XmlWidgetSliverList`